 NOTE: Summer Session registration varies in procedure and registration, please see the Summer Important Dates and Registration Information for information pertaining to Summer Session registration.

-Schedule changes (add or drop) may be made via the VitNet online system any time after a student's initial registration time through the first week of the semester.
-After the first week of the semester, courses may no longer be added, and dropping a course must be done by completing a change of schedule form available in the Registrar's Office.
-The form must be properly completed and submitted to the Registrar's Office by 4:00 p.m. of the deadline day.
+Schedule changes (add or drop) may be made via the VitNet online system.
+A class may be added through the first week of classes (full semester class) or until the day before a class begins (compressed class).
+Classes may also be dropped in VitNet through the drop dates.
 When students wish to change a section or credit value for a class, they must drop and then add the class.
-These changes must also be completed by the end of the first week of the semester.
-Compressed courses may not be added after the first class meeting.
+These changes must be completed by the end of the first week of the semester or during the "add" period.
 Drop dates for half-term and full-semester courses are listed with the fall or spring important dates.
 For courses offered for time frames other than half- and full-term, see the Registrar's Office guidelines for drop dates (pdf).
 Please see the Business Office for information about tuition refunds.

 APPLIED MUSIC COURSES

 Any student desiring college credit in applied music must obtain the consent of the instructor.
 Course sections and instructors are listed in VitNet.

 The Business Office requires all students to make a down-payment, exclusive of financial aid and any deposits, during the first 3 days of the semester.
 Not doing so may result in a fine and removal from courses.
 In addition, all past due balances must be paid in full before the mandatory confirmation with the Business Office.
 Students receive information regarding this process from the Business Office before the start of the semester.

 CLASS CANCELLATION POLICY